-ENGL 240 Women in Literature

 Women in Literature 3 cr.

 A study of the development of women's literary history from the Middle Ages to the present with an emphasis on the works of the nineteenth, twentieth and twenty-first centuries.
 This course examines the variety of literature that English-speaking women have produced between the 14th century and the present, paying special attention to the evolution of the female literary tradition and the changing definitions of the woman writer.
 Prerequisite(s): ENGL 151.

-ENGL 242 Women in Film 3 cr.
+Women in Film 3 c